 Mrs. Irrer has been working in the field of child development for over twenty years, supporting infants, young children and their families in a variety of prevention and intervention settings.
 Her professional areas of interest are in expanding capacity for those in administrative roles to experience reflective supervision and exploring ways to embed RSC into systems that support infants and toddlers.
 In her current role she offers training and guidance to a multi-disciplinary workforce as they grow in their reflective capacities and view their work from an Infant Mental Health informed lens.
-Along with teaching for the Infant Mental Health Certificate program, Kristin provides reflective supervision/consultation to a diverse group of professionals working in the infant family field including those in child welfare, early intervention, home visiting, early childhood mental health, coaching, and administrative roles.
+Along with teaching for CEED’s Understanding Early Social and Emotional Development Credential program, Kristin provides reflective supervision/consultation to a diverse group of professionals working in the infant family field including those in child welfare, early intervention, home visiting, early childhood mental health, coaching, and administrative roles.
 She holds a masters degree in child development with specializations in infancy and administration from the Erikson Institute.

 - Cancellation two weeks or earlier before the start of the session: Full refund less $25 administrative fee